MrFade321/Hacking_FishWorld/README.md

  ![FreeGifts.JS](FreeGifts.png)

-Awesome we got a 200 OK ! this is looking really good so far lets spam this a few more times turn off our interception and see if they gifts hit out inventory.
+Awesome we got a 200 OK ! this is looking really good so far lets spam this a few more times, turn off our interception and then see if the gifts hit out inventory.

  ![Proof.JS](Proof.png)